 Studies show that people who have healthy relationships are happier and have less stress.
-Healthy relationships encouarage individuality, freedom, and provide room for personal growth.
-Every relationship is different, but their are a few characterisitics that make healthy relationships possible.
+Healthy relationships encourage individuality and freedom, and provide room for personal growth.
+Every relationship is different, but their are a few characteristics that make healthy relationships possible.
 It is important for both people in a relationship to recognize that any violence is unacceptable.

 - You can say “no” without feeling guilty about it.